 The Transcript of Records shows the learning achievements of the student prior to and after the study abroad period.
 It includes every course taken by the student and also the ECTS credits allocated and the grade awarded according to the local grading scale and ECTS grading scale.
 The combination of these (the ECTS credits, local grad and ECTS grade) represents qualitatively and quantitatively the performance of the student on the courses at the host institution.

 ECTS forms of Oulu University of Applied Sciences

 There are institutional and departmental ECTS co-ordinators in the institutions applying ECTS system.
 They are appointed by the institutions to deal with the administrative and academic aspects of the ECTS.
 Also their role is to advise and counsel the students who wish to participate in student exchange to which ECTS is applied.

-Departmental ECTS co-ordinators of Oulu University of Applied Sciences are the international co-ordinators of the respective schools.
+Departmental ECTS co-ordinators of Oulu University of Applied Sciences are the international co-ordinators of the respective educational units.

-The institutional ECTS co-ordinator of Oulu University of Applied Sciences is the International Relations Officer, Ms Marjo Pääskylä.
+The institutional ECTS co-ordinator of Oulu University of Applied Sciences is the Head of International Relations and Development, Mr.